ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/BETAFPV-F405/README.md

  - PWM 1-2 in group1
  - PWM 3-4 in group2
  - PWM 5 in group3
- - PWM 6 in group4
- - PWM 7 in group5

 Channels within the same group need to use the same output rate.
 If any channel in a group uses DShot then all channels in the group need